-The Additionality Tool requires that the generic additionality tests be complemented with a "common practice" assessment to determine whether "the proposed project type (e.g. technology or practice) has already diffused in the relevant sector and region."
+The Additionality Tool requires that the generic additionality tests be complemented with a "common practice" assessment to determine whether "the proposed project type...has already diffused in the relevant sector and region."
 The "common practice" serves as a check on the credibility of additionality claims.
 "Where similar activities are widely observed and commonly carried out, it calls into question the claim that the proposed project activity is financially unattractive or faces barriers."
+11